 In contrast, if one looks at the European context, the most serious books about divination with Tarot and the Lenormand cards have been focusing on direct messages and straightforward answers to practical problems in an undivided and undifferentiated way.

 Here I would warmly recommend Madame Colette Silvestre’s some 30 books on both subjects.
-She was my first fortunetelling teacher, and I can safely say that what she taught, whether the tarot or the Lenormand cards, was to give straightforward answers without dillydally or getting lost in the universe, be this the universe of the soul or that of the mundane.
+She was among my fortunetelling teachers, and I can safely say that what she taught, whether the tarot or the Lenormand cards, was to give straightforward answers without dillydally or getting lost in the universe, be this the universe of the soul or that of the mundane.

 ARCHETYPES OR TYPES?